 International Accounting Standards (IAS) and International Financial Reporting Standards (IFRS) introduce significant changes to the way that accounts must be prepared and presented, requiring a wider range of assets to be valued on an annual basis.

 - IFRS changes the accounting treatment for acquisitions.
-All assets (tangible and intangible) from a merger or acquisition will have to be included in the balance sheet of the acquirer at their current market value and are depreciated over their useful economic life.
+All assets (tangible and intangible) from a merger or acquisition now have to be included in the balance sheet of the acquirer at their current market value and are depreciated over their useful economic life.

 - These considerable changes call for specialist valuation services that both understand the specific accounting implications and the wider commercial context in which those accounting valuations will apply.

 - PricewaterhouseCoopers' valuation services draw on considerable technical and financial specialisation, as well being able to access accounting specialists to deliver integrated advice to our clients.